Rafael Nadal career statistics: Singles: 2 (2 runner-ups)

-ATP Masters finals
+Masters 1000 finals

 Singles: 53 (36 titles, 17 runner-ups)

-Nadal has won 36 Masters titles, two behind Novak Djokovic.
-He has had the longest run of consecutive years with at least one Masters title (10).
-He and Djokovic are the only players in history to win at least five Masters titles at four separate events (Monte Carlo – 11, Rome – 10, Madrid – 5, Canada – 5).
-He has reached the final of each tournament, including Hamburg, which is no longer a Masters.
+Nadal has won 36 Masters 1000 titles, four behind Novak Djokovic.
+He has had the longest run of consecutive years with at least one Masters 1000 title (10).
+He and Djokovic are the only players in history to win at least five Masters 1000 titles at four separate events (Monte Carlo – 11, Rome – 10, Madrid – 5, Canada – 5).
+He has reached the final of each tournament, including Hamburg, which is no longer a Masters level event.
+Nadal is the only man to win a Masters 1000 tournament more than seven times, with his eleven Monte Carlo and ten Rome titles.